Devverm/-Movie-Recommendation-Engine/README.md

-# 🎬 Movie Recommendation System Using Python and Pandas
+# 🎬 Movie Recommendation Engine

 A beginner-friendly Python project that builds a **content-based Movie Recommender System** using the Pandas library and correlation analysis on the MovieLens dataset.
 Enter any movie title and get the top 4 recommended movies instantly.